Ordered asymptotic classes of finite structures: Introduction

-\bd We say that $M$ \emph{has NTP$_2$} if there is no $\Le$-formula witnessing the TP$_2$ property in $M$.
-A theory $T$ has NTP$_2$ if every model of $T$ has NTP$_2$. \ed There are recent results providing examples of natural theories which have NTP$_2$ but are not simple theories nor theories with NIP: they include ultraproducts of $p$-adics (see \cite{CheKaSi}) and the theory of the non-standard Frobenius automorphism acting on an algebraically closed valued field of equicharacteristic $0$ (see \cite{CheHi}). \\
+There are recent results providing examples of natural theories which have NTP$_2$ but are neither simple theories nor theories with NIP: they include ultraproducts of $p$-adics (see \cite{CheKaSi}) and the theory of the non-standard Frobenius automorphism acting on an algebraically closed valued field of equicharacteristic $0$ (see \cite{CheHi}).